Chaityyy/Trading-Bot/README.md

 - Uses WebSocket to stream tickline data.
 - Uses data based on 1 minute candlestick pattern.

+### Editings/Specificity of Cryptocurrency

+- Change the ticker of cryptocurrency of your choice (ex: BTCUSDT, ETHUSDT).
+- If already bought and wants to sell only, change in_position to False.
+- Set the Price (=0 default) below which you don't want to trade.

 ### Clone the Repo:

 https://github.com/Chaityyy/Trading-Bot.git